Leshoraa/ListShop-Android/README.md

 ---

-Thank you for checking out **ShopList Android**!
+Thank you for checking out **ListShop Android**!
 Your feedback helps make it better.